shujianyang/btrForensics/README.md

 4. Switch to a subvolume or snapshot and exploere files within.

 ###Tools
-There will be some stand alone programs in the Tools folder.
+There will be some stand alone programs built in Tools/ folder.

 Most of them are simulations to tools in The Sleuth's Kit.
 Give them a try.

+Current list:

+**Tools/fls:** List files and/or directories in a Btrfs partition image.

 ###Note:
 Reference of Btrfs structure can be found in [btrfs Wiki](https://btrfs.wiki.kernel.org/index.php/Main_Page).